Total Knee Replacement

 - A constant nagging pain deep in the left knee.

-- Was taking maximum dose Ibuprofen and paracetamol.
+- Was taking the maximum dose of Ibuprofen and paracetamol.

 - Occasional giving way and a feeling of ‘instability’…”I don’t trust it”.